arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

 The host (Portenta C33/H7) will communicate through the BHY2Host library with the Nicla Sense ME (both devices communicate over I2C).

-We learned how to communicate the Nicla Sense ME with the IoT Cloud using BLE and a wired ESLOV connection.
-For this example, set the communication method to `NICLA_AS_SHIELD` in the host sketch as follows:
+To the Nicla Sense ME to communicate with the Arduino Cloud, set the communication method as `NICLA_AS_SHIELD` in the host sketch as follows:

 `BHY2Host.begin(false, NICLA_AS_SHIELD);`

 ![Nicla Sense ME as a shield](assets/AS_SHIELD.png)

-***This setup works with the ESLOV cable as well.
-Keep in mind female headers or raw cables can be used as well, but make sure the connections of the pinout match with the MKR pinout (3V3, GND, SCL and SDA).***
+***This setup works with the ESLOV cable as too.
+Keep in mind female headers or raw cables can be used as well, but make sure the connection of the pin matches the MKR pinout (3V3, GND, SCL and SDA).***

 ***For a more detailed process on how to connect the Nicla Sense ME to the Arduino Cloud, follow this [guide](https://docs.arduino.cc/tutorials/nicla-sense-me/connecting-to-iot-cloud)***